 Hanani was additionally most likely the dad of the prophet Jehu, who censured Baasha, ruler of the northern realm (1 Kings 16:1-4,7), and Jehoshaphat, lord of the southern realm (2 Chronicles 19:1-3).
 The Pulpit Commentary recommends both “had a place with the Kingdom of Judah.”
 Hanani’s analysis of Asa’s arrangement with Syria doesn’t show up in a similar story in 1 Kings 15.

-Hanani would seem to have had a gathering of allies who shared his analysis or objected to his capture, whose fights were moreover “squashed” by Asa.
+Hanani would have gathered allies who shared his analysis or objected to his capture, whose fights were “squashed” by Asa.
 Hanani is also one of the children of Heman (1 Chronicle 25:4, 25).

 Was Hanani the brother of Nehemiah?